 These services are provided to a fulltime population of approximately 15,000 in 265 square miles of eastern La Plata County in southwest Colorado.
+The District sees a seasonal increase for the summer of up to 30,000 filling vacation homes and campgrounds at Lake Vallecito.
 The District also has annexed the Shamrock subdivision in Western Archuleta County.
 The District is funded by property taxes, contracts, ambulance revenue, Federal and State grants, and donations from Corporations and private citizens.

 Upper Pine River Fire Protection District is governed by a five member Board elected to four year terms.
 The governing Board has fiduciary responsibilities set forth in the IGA.
 The Board is responsible for hiring the Chief of the Department.
-The Chief is responsible for carrying out the policies of the Board, for management and supervision of the day-to-day operations of the District, and for managing its employees and members.
+The Chief is responsible for carrying out the policies of the Board, for the leadership and supervision of the day-to-day operations of the District.

 The annual budget and budget process serves as the foundation for the Upper Pine River Fire Protection District's financial planning and control.
+Justified budget request and prioritization of budget items are processed in the District's strategic planning meeting in September of each year.
 The District Board of Directors holds a public hearing and adopts its final budget no later than December 31st each year.

 Appropriations for the budget are adopted on a total fund basis.
 The Board of Directors may make additional appropriations during the budget year for expenditures required, but not in excess of the amount of actual revenues exceeding budgeted revenues and un-appropriated surplus for the fund.
 The Chief may transfer any unencumbered appropriation balance or a portion thereof from one classification of expenditure to another within the budget in order to carry out the goals and objectives of the Board of Directors and the District.
+The district holds reserves in accordance with an Annual Operating Plan with the State of Colorado for potential wildland fire incidents and disasters.